 The Rafflesia, a parasitic plant, lives only on the tetrastigma vine in the jungles of Sumatra and Borneo.
-It produces the world’s largest flower, which measures up to 3 feet (90 cm) across and weighs 15 pounds (6.8 kg), according to the Library of Congress.
+According to the Library of Congress, it produces the world's largest flower, which measures up to 3 feet (90 cm) across and weighs 15 pounds (6.8 kg).
 Approximately 17 species of Rafflesia exist.
-It produces no roots, stems or leaves.
+It produces no roots, stems, or leaves.

 Nutrients and Water

 The Rafflesia grows within its host plant by sending out tiny threadlike filaments that twine into the very cells of the host.
-From the threadlike filaments the Rafflesia gains all the nutrients and water it requires for survival.
-Even though the Rafflesia is considered a plant it does not produce chlorophyll, which renders it incapable of receiving nutrients through photosynthesis as other plants do.
+The Rafflesia gains all the nutrients and water required for survival from the threadlike filaments.
+However, even though Rafflesia is considered a plant, it does not produce chlorophyll, which renders it incapable of receiving nutrients through photosynthesis as other plants do.

 Damage and Life

-The plant spends the majority of its life embedded within its host with no visible parts to the naked eye on the outer part of the plant until the Rafflesia buds and blooms.
-It does very little damage to the host plant despite the fact that it constantly sucks nutrients and water.
+The plant spends most of its life embedded within its host with no visible parts to the naked eye on the outer part of the plant until the Rafflesia buds and blooms.
+It does very little damage to the host plant, although it constantly sucks nutrients and water.

 Flowering and Pollination

 The Rafflesia produces a tiny bud on the host tetrastigma vine.
-The bud erupts near the plants roots or twining tendrils.
+The bud erupts near the plant's roots or twining tendrils.
 The bud takes 12 months to swell before it blossoms.
-It blooms around midnight on a rainy night, according to the Oracle Education Foundation.
+According to the Oracle Education Foundation, it blooms around midnight on a rainy night.
 The blossom lasts only 5 to 7 days.
-Flowers are either male or female and produce a pungent unpleasant aroma that many say smells similar to rotting flesh.
+Flowers are either male or female and produce a pungent, unpleasant aroma that many say smells similar to rotting flesh.
 The unpleasant smell attracts flies to help ensure pollination.
-The flowers appear with 5 large petals and a reddish-orange coloration.
+The flowers appear with five large petals and a reddish-orange coloration.
 White speckling adorns each petal.